 If it was depreciation / amortized directly, this step would not be necessary.

 1/1/X1, XYZ leased a standard production machine.
 It agreed to make 5 annual payments of 2,927 (in arrears).
 At the end of the lease term, title to the machine passed to XYZ.
+On average, XYZ uses comparable machines it purchases outright for 6 years, after which it sells them for 10% of their acquisition cost.
+It actually sold the machine for 1,250 on 3/31/X7.

 The accounting for advance payments is shown in the explicit rate example below.